Shamshad Begum: Retirement and death

 Information and Broadcasting minister, Manish Tewari said, "The film industry has lost one of its most versatile singers.
 Shamshadji's style of singing set new benchmarks.
 Her melodious voice with powerful lyrics gave us songs that have remained popular even today."
 Prime Minister Manmohan Singh said, "She was an artist of extraordinary talent and abilities, and the songs she has left behind in her long career, which she started with AIR in 1937, will continue to enthral music lovers."
-Her daughter Usha Ratra said, "She kept herself away from glamour of the industry despite being one of the top singers of her era as she did not like the limelight.
-My mother used to say that artistes never die.
-She wanted to be remembered for her songs."